 - Find the emotional context related to the house.

-- eg. The 8th house from the ascendant will give the physical environments and your response to it, but to find out how this house affects you on the emotional levels check out the house 8th from the birth moon.
+- eg. The 8th house from the ascendant will give the changes in the physical environments and your response to it.
+But to find out how the matters of this house affect you on the emotional levels check out the condition of the house 8th from the birth moon.

-7. And then finally the most tedious but complete analysis, reorient the chart with this house as the first house to analyse it completely.
+And then finally the most tedious but complete analysis, reorient the chart with this focus house as the first house to analyse it completely.

 - Use a paper and pencil to make it easier.
 For each house now pay attention to the its sign, its planets and owner planet.

-- You merge the keywords like this, suppose you are analysing the 8th house, consider the 8th as the first house.
-Merge the keywords of the 8th with those of the 1st house.
-Thus you will know how you are able to handle and participate in the catastrophic transformations of the self-identity. .
+- You merge the keywords like this, suppose you are analysing the empty 8th house, write the 8th as the first house.
+Merge the keywords of the 8th with those of the first house.
+Thus you will know how you are able to handle and participate in the catastrophic transformations of the self-identity.

-- the 9th house, (2nd from the 8th), as the treasures, assets, the publicly acknowledged resources and those that you will receive from your family etc. which can be derived from the keywords of the 8th.
-Also how your peers, paternal figures and your philosophies are linked to all this. eg If you have Jupiter here in Gemini, your 8th house stuff will give you significant legacies.
+- the 9th house of your original chart is now counted second from the 8th focus house. the treasures, assets, the publicly acknowledged resources and those that you will receive from your family etc. All that can be derived from the keywords of the 8th.
+Also how your peers, paternal figures and your philosophies are linked to all this. eg If you have Jupiter here in Gemini, your 8th house stuff will give you significant legacies from your extended family.

-- the 10th house, (3rd from the 8th), everything about it will indicate the communications, trade, money-making, practical aspects, your similar minded local group, local businesses etc related to the matters of the 8th.
+- the 10th house of the birth chart is counted third from the 8th, everything about it will indicate the communications, trade, money-making, practical aspects, your similar minded local group, local businesses etc related to the matters of the 8th.
 Also how these are linked to your profession, social mobility and salary.

-- the 11th house (4th from the 8th), will be a good indicator of the traditional mores, culture, societal norms, the emotional security, the comfort and protective aspects of the 8th house matters.
+- the 11th house is now counted fourth from the empty 8th house, will be a good indicator of the traditional mores, culture, societal norms, the emotional security, the comfort and protective aspects of the 8th house matters.
 Also how this gets linked to your luck, your social groups, your like-minded groups, your ability to market yourself, to make money from several sources.

 - and so on for every house

-- till you reach the 7th house of your chart (counted 12th from the 8th house).
+- till you reach the 7th house of your chart (this will be counted twelfth from the 8th house).
 Here this house will indicate the losses of the stuff indicated by the 8th.
 8th is a very personal, individual, secret house.
 7th is where secrecy and individuality fails, loses out to alliances, beauty, fairly crafted open negotiations and balance.

 A planet placed in a house adds more focus to it.
 This planet-chart (like moon chart) will be a variation of the basic birth chart D-1 but drawn with that planet’s sign as the first house.
 Having a planet in a house will mean that more of your life experiences will be focussed around this house.
 The ‘karmic focus’ so as to say!